Robertfnicholson/Pewlett-Hackard-Analysis/README.md

 ![EmployeeDB.png](https://github.com/Robertfnicholson/Pewlett-Hackard-Analysis/blob/3034746ee4535dbf9edf72a136024cd004b80037/Analysis_Projects_Folder/Pewlett-Hackard-Analysis_Folder/EmployeeDB.png)

 Using the ERD, I used PostgreSQL and pgAdmin to create a database and then tables.
-I then wrote and executed SQL code to join the tables, import the CSV files into the database, and then wrote queries to prepare the required reports. </p>
+I then wrote and executed SQL code to join the tables, import the CSV files into the database, and then wrote queries to prepare the required reports.
+My SQL code can be found in "Employee_Database_Challenge.sql." </p>

 ## Challenges
 I experienced challenges in learning pgAdmin.
 This included opening and using an existing SQL file.
 I learned the restore function that allows this.
 I also